Italian Island Holiday Escapes

-Elba is one of seven islands of the Tuscan archipelago, famously, where Napoleon was exiled for a short period.
-Smothered with deep green forests, framed by pink granite cliffs and a gloriously indented coastline with splendid beaches, it remains a bellissima spot for the most willing of exiles.
-Had Napoleon known that just 100 days after he left Elba he would meet his Waterloo, he may well have lingered longer.
+With 30 islands to tell you about from we’d better get started.
+So let’s begin on Elba, one of seven islands of the Tuscan archipelago perfect for an Italian island holiday.
+Famous for housing an exiled Napoleon (but he didn’t stay long).
+Smothered with deep green forests, framed by pink granite cliffs and edged with a gloriously indented coastline of splendid beaches, Elba remains a bellissima spot for the most willing of exiles.
+Had Napoleon known that just 100 days after he left Elba he would meet his Waterloo, he may well have lingered longer!

 Nearby, Ischia is Capri’s bigger sister, known as the ‘isle of eternal youth’.
 Even gods, goddesses and mythological heroes took a break in Ischia bathing in the hot bubbling springs prized for their therapeutic powers.
 As magical as a film set, (remember ‘The Talented Mr Ripley’), Ischia attracts plenty of celebrities enticed by their slice of ‘la dolce vita’.
 There are golden beaches, cool hills with fragrant pine and citrus groves, vineyards, dramatic volcanic landscapes, picturesque towns and fishing villages.